deepanshs/mrsimulator/docs/index.rst

 .. warning::
     The package is currently under development.
-We advice using with caution.
+We advise using with caution.
 Bug report are greatly appreciated.

 ----